viewar/documentation/docs/advanced-guides/hardware.md

 #### More

 To learn more about Tracking Systems supported by ViewAR and their more detailed description,
-please refer to the _Tracking Section_ in [Basic Concepts](https://viewar.gitbooks.io/sdk-documentation/basic-concepts.html)
+please refer to our [Basic Concepts of Tracking](/docs/sdk/basic_concepts/tracking).